 Celebrating with friends and readers of my new book “Waking Isabella” was such a thrill!
 It was a chance, to get out from behind my computer, pop open a couple of bottles of prosecco, and share my love of living and traveling in Italy, which I express through my books.
 We had a great turnout, and I … [Read more...] about Celebrating Waking Isabella — Book Launch Party!

 Writing a novel is an interesting experience, and I am learning that not all readers are wired the same.
 Just as each author has a unique story to tell that only he or she can tell, each reader is different and will react to a story and its characters based on their own personal tastes and … [Read more...] about Waking Isabella starts in the distant past, then continues in the future with flashbacks.
 How did you keep track of parallel history lines?

-Waking Isabella is resonating with readers!
-All this month it is on a book tour around the world AND there is a chance to win a copy.
-At this writing, almost 1700 people have entered the contest!
-There are still 3 weeks to go!
-Over the past couple of weeks, as the book is being discovered and … [Read more...] about A reader asks: How did you become a published author?
+Waking Isabella is on a virtual book tour this month AND she is resonating with readers!
+Over the past couple of weeks, as the book is being discovered and read, I've been receiving some delightful emails.
+I can't tell you how much I appreciate reading feedback.
+I writer puts their heart and soul … [Read more...] about A reader asks: How did you become a published author?
 Was it a childhood dream or something you embraced later?

 Recently I was asked if readers can find a part of me in the characters, Nora, Isabella, and Margherita – the three female protagonists in my new novel “Waking Isabella.”
 Curious to know the response?
-Yes of course!
 I think all writers put a bit of themselves in their characters.
-At the beginning … [Read more...] about A reader asks: Can we find parts of the author in the main female characters of “Waking Isabella?”
+At the beginning of the … [Read more...] about A reader asks: Can we find parts of the author in the main female characters of “Waking Isabella?”